-Enjoy the tent camping experience with access to our comfortable farmhouse for bathrooms and hot water.
-Not into completely roughing it but want the experience of camping on a working farm?
-This listing is for you.
-Choose from a variety of places on the farm to pitch your tent and then have unlimited access to two full baths, shared refrigerator and kitchen sink area.
+Enjoy A unique agricultural experience with access to our comfortable farmhouse for bathrooms and hot water.
+Not into completely roughing it but want the experience of staying on a working farm?
+Choose from a variety of places on the farm to pitch your tent and then have access to indoor bathroom, shared refrigerator and kitchen sink area.
 Choose to camp in the pasture with the gentle alpacas or choose a woodsy location.
 Either way, our on farm hospitality will be certain to warm you up.

 We are excited to welcome you to our farm.
-We have a few rules that we ask you to follow to make your families stay on the farm a wonderful one.
+We have a few rules that you need to follow to make your families stay on the farm a wonderful one.
 Many of our guests are not familiar with farm life and we want to make certain everyone stays safe (both the campers and the farm animals!)

 Some important rules of the farm.